bmoshe/bootcamp-backend/README.md

  - [Chapter 8 - GraphQL Queries](./chapters/Chapter%208%20-%20GraphQL%20Queries.md)
  - [Chapter 9 - GraphQL Mutations](./chapters/Chapter%209%20-%20GraphQL%20Mutations.md)

+Once you've finished all of the chapters, you should move onto the frontend portion of the bootcamp project.

 ## Bonus - User Sign Up
 As an optional bonus, use what you've learned to implement a User sign-up flow.
 You can also allow Users to edit their profile.

+## Feedback
+If you have any feedback either during or after completing your bootcamp project, please direct it to us!
+If you run into any issues or mistakes in any of the material, please open issues on this repo.